 “But the national splash of the 1913 parade, that really reinvigorated the suffrage movement.
 From almost nothing happening for a Federal amendment, a Federal amendment to the Constitution was achieved in 1920.”

 Select another quote from the transcript, or by listening to the podcast again, sharing what made that quote memorable or interesting to you.
 Share the quote you selected with your teacher and classmates.
-Your teacher may use a digital bulletin board app like Padlet or Jamboard to help you share your quote.
+Digital tools such as Google Docs or Google Slides may also be used for collaboration and sharing.

 Your teacher may ask you to record your answers on an exit ticket.